-Individuals have the option of withdrawing from superannuation excess non-concessional contributions made on or after 1 July 2013, plus 85 per cent of an associated earnings amount.
+Individuals have the option of withdrawing from superannuation excess non-concessional contributions, plus 85 per cent of an associated earnings amount.
 The associated earnings will be calculated using an average of the ATO General Interest Charge for each of the four quarters in the financial year the contributions were made.
 Individuals will be notified of their excess NCCs by a determination issued by the ATO.